eciggaar/cnt-workshop/README.md

 # Go Faster with the Cloud Native Developer Toolkit

 ---
-:information_source: **Note:** The instructions in this workshop and the overview image below are taken from the official Cloud Native Toolkit site https://cloudnativetoolkit.dev.
+:information_source: **Note:** The instructions in this workshop and the overview image below are taken from the Cloud Native Toolkit site https://cloudnativetoolkit.dev.
 They are a subset from what's available there, so that we can focus soley on the steps we want to accomplish in this workshop.
-However, feel free to explore the site and to get more background information on the different tools involved.

 ---